 Withdrawal/Reduction in Course Load

-Your Federal Direct Loan is awarded on the basis that you will attend school for the entire period for which the load was calculated.
+Your Federal Direct Loan is awarded on the basis that you will attend school full-time for the entire period for which the load was calculated.

 If you withdraw from the University of Toronto or reduce your course load to less than half-time you must:

-- Notify your Lender and Enrolment Services
+- notify Enrolment Services immediately

-- have your loan award immediately recalculated to determine your “earned” entitlement.
+- have your loan award recalculated to determine your “earned” entitlement.
 “Unearned” funds must be returned to the U.S. Department of Education under the Higher Education Reconciliation Act of 2005 (HERA).
 For more information refer to www.studentloans.gov

 The amount of assistance earned is calculated on a pro-rated basis.
 For example, if a student attends 40% of the payment period, 40% of the assistance is considered earned.
 Once a student completes more than 60% of the payment period, all assistance is earned.
 For specific refund calculations contact Enrolment Services, 172 St. George Street, Toronto, Ontario M5R 0A3, or email firstname.lastname@example.org.